 E. Wayne HoldenPresident & CEO, RTI International

-E. Wayne Holden, PhD, became RTI International’s fourth President and Chief Executive Officer in 2012.
-RTI is an internationally recognized not for profit research institute based in Research Triangle Park, North Carolina.
-With 4,100 staff members and over 2,600 ongoing projects in approximately 75 countries, RTI’s mission is to “improve the human condition through turning knowledge into practice”.
+Dr. E. Wayne Holden became RTI International’s fourth president and chief executive officer in 2012.
+RTI is an globally recognized not-for-profit research institute based in Research Triangle Park, North Carolina.
+With 4,100 staff members and over 2,600 ongoing projects in approximately 75 countries, RTI’s mission is to “improve the human condition through turning knowledge into practice.”

-Dr. Holden is a distinguished researcher and clinical psychologist with over 30 years of professional experience.
-He joined RTI as executive vice president of Social and Statistical Sciences in 2005, overseeing the organization’s largest unit.
+Dr. Holden is a distinguished researcher and clinical psychologist with more than 30 years of professional experience.
+He joined RTI as executive vice president of social and statistical sciences in 2005, overseeing the organization’s largest unit.
 Prior to joining RTI, he served as vice president, senior vice president and ultimately president of the research company ORC Macro.
-Before joining ORC Macro in 1998, he had a successful career in academia serving more than 10 years in a variety of roles in the Department of Pediatrics at the University of Maryland’s School of Medicine, including as director of pediatric psychology and as a tenured associate professor.
-He was also a faculty member for two years in the Department of Psychology at Auburn University.
+Before joining ORC Macro in 1998, he had a successful career in academia serving for more than 10 years in a variety of roles in the department of pediatrics at the University of Maryland’s School of Medicine.
+His positions there included director of pediatric psychology and tenured associate professor.
+He was also a faculty member for two years in the department of psychology at Auburn University.

-He currently holds appointments as an adjunct professor in the Department of Psychiatry and Behavioral Sciences at Duke University School of Medicine and the Department of Health Policy and Management in the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
-Dr. Holden is a fellow of the American Psychological Association and has authored more than 140 articles, books, or book chapters on various topics in clinical child/pediatric psychology and health services research.
-During his career, he has served as principal investigator or officer-in-charge for over 100 million dollars worth of research contracts and grants.
+Dr. Holden currently holds appointments as an adjunct professor in the department of psychiatry and behavioral sciences at Duke University’s School of Medicine and the department of health policy and management in the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
+He is a fellow of the American Psychological Association and has authored more than 140 articles, books and book chapters on various topics in clinical child/pediatric psychology and health services research.
+During his career, he has served as principal investigator or officer-in-charge for over $100 million worth of research contracts and grants.

-Dr. Holden has served on the Board of Directors/Advisors for the Georgia Parent Support Network; the NC Methodist Home for Children; the Institute for the Ages; the Greater Triangle United Way; and Ziptronix Corporation.
-He currently serves on the Board of Directors for the Emily Krzyzewksi Center; the Kenan Institute for Private Enterprise at UNC-Chapel Hill; and the Research Triangle Foundation.
-He was an elected trustee for the Triangle University Center for Advanced Studies, Inc. (TUCASI) and is currently a member of the North Carolina Advisory Committee for the US Global Leadership Coalition.
+He has served on the board of directors/advisors for the Georgia Parent Support Network, the NC Methodist Home for Children, the Institute for the Ages, the Greater Triangle United Way and Ziptronix Corporation.
+Dr. Holden currently serves on the board of directors for the Emily Krzyzewksi Center and the Research Triangle Foundation.
+He was an elected trustee for the Triangle University Center for Advanced Studies, Inc. (TUCASI) and is currently a member of the North Carolina Advisory Committee for the U.S. Global Leadership Coalition.

-Dr. Holden holds a BS degree in psychology from the University of South Carolina Upstate (1979) and a Ph.D. in clinical/community psychology from the University of South Carolina (1985).
-He completed a clinical internship and postdoctoral fellowship at the University of Oklahoma Sciences Center (1984-1986) and also completed post graduate training in public health at the Johns Hopkins University (1989-1991).
+Dr. Holden holds a bachelor’s degree in psychology from the University of South Carolina Upstate (1979) and a Ph.D. in clinical/community psychology from the University of South Carolina (1985).
+He completed a clinical internship and postdoctoral fellowship at the University of Oklahoma Sciences Center (1984-1986) and also completed post-graduate training in public health at the Johns Hopkins University (1989-1991).